A staircase is a means of providing access from the one-floor level to another. It is a means for vertical circulation.

 The underside of the stair is soffit.

-Minimum clear distance between the tread and the overhead structure.
+Minimum clear distance between the tread and the overhead structure is head room.

-Protecting member usually parallel to the string, for support while ascending or descending.
+It is the protecting member usually parallel to the string and supports while ascending or descending.

 Stairs can be classified under two headings:-